-That is something Robert Morris, his assistant Gouverneur Morris, and Alexander Hamilton cannot tolerate.
-They want the states to grant real taxation authority to the national government.
+That is something nationalists like Morris, Armstrong, and General Horatio Gates cannot tolerate.
+They want the states to grant real taxation authority to the federal government in Philadelphia, Congress.
 But with state legislatures and many delegates in the capital opposed to putting the power of the purse in the hands of Congress, they know they stand little chance of seeing that happen unless they have a means of forcing the states to grant greater powers to the national government.
-Consequently, they have set in motion a plot to hang the angry army over their political opponents' heads to terrify them into giving them what they want.
+Consequently, they have set in motion a plot to hang an army reportedly so angry it is ready to mutiny against the government over their political opponents' heads to terrify them into giving them what they want.

 "Swords in Their Hands tells the detailed story of the new United States of America on the brink of a military coup during the American Revolution.
-It is a must-read for anyone who wants to know the full story of the crisis." ~ John Nagy, Author, Rebellion in the Ranks: Mutinies of the American Revolution
+It is a must-read for anyone who wants to know the full story of the crisis." ~ John A. Nagy, Author, Rebellion in the Ranks: Mutinies of the American Revolution